-Revision 10-0; Effective September 1, 2010
+Revision 18-2; Effective September 3, 2018

-While the managed care organization (MCO) makes every effort to confirm that the member has definite plans to leave the facility, there may be situations in which the member changes his/her mind or has a change in his/her health making it impossible for him/her to relocate to the community as planned.
+While the managed care organization (MCO) makes every effort to confirm that the member has definite plans to leave the facility, there may be situations in which the member changes his or her mind or has a change in his or her health making it impossible for the member to relocate to the community as planned.
 In this situation, the MCO notifies the Transition Assistance Services (TAS) agency that the member is no longer moving and no further items are to be purchased.

 The TAS agency must attempt to return any item(s) purchased on behalf of the individual and collect a refund for the amount of the purchase.
 The TAS agency also must attempt to recoup security, utility and other deposits paid on behalf of the individual.

-If the TAS agency is unsuccessful in returning the item(s) for the amount of monies paid, or the deposits paid on behalf of the individual cannot be recouped, the TAS agency is entitled to cost of the item(s) and/or reimbursement for deposits paid, not to exceed the authorized amount.
+If the TAS agency is unsuccessful in returning the item(s) for the amount of monies paid, or the deposits paid on behalf of the member cannot be recouped, the TAS agency is entitled to cost of the item(s) and/or reimbursement for deposits paid, not to exceed the authorized amount.
 The TAS agency sends the MCO written notice stating the item(s) could not be returned or the deposits could not be recouped.
 The MCO contacts a local charity to donate the items and makes arrangements for pick up.
 The charity must serve individuals whose needs are similar to those of the individual for whom the items were purchased or must be dedicated to assisting individuals establish a home.

 If the TAS agency is able to return the item(s) or receives the deposits back, the TAS agency is not entitled to reimbursement.
 If the TAS agency recoups part of the monies paid, the TAS agency is entitled to the costs of the item(s) or deposits less any monies recouped.
 Any claims that had been filed and paid for the item(s) or deposits would need to be adjusted by the TAS agency to pay the monies back to the MCO.